Dataenthusiast23/LITA-_CAPSTONE-_PROJECT_2/README.md

 # LITA_CAPSTONE_PROJECT_2
-Sales Data: This is where you find the second report of my capstone project with the Incubator Hub
+ This is where you find the second report of my capstone project with the Incubator Hub

-## Sales Store Analysis Report
+##  Project Title: Sales Store Analysis Report

 [Introduction](#introduction)